-The race coaches must attend all regattas as directed by Program Director.
-These regattas should be listed in the coaches contract and the coach receive the contract by April 1.
-The coach is responsible for overseeing all packing for regattas, all rigging at regattas, all sailors on the water, all de-rigging, and all packing for return.
-The coach will also work closely with the Program Director to organize chaperones, towing, and drivers to and from all regattas.
+The race coaches are responsible for overseeing all packing for regattas, all rigging at regattas, all sailors on the water, all de-rigging, and all packing for return.
+The coaches will also work closely with the parents who are responsible to fill the roles of; chaperones for sailors on land, towing coach boats & sailboats to and from regattas, and drivers for sailors to and from all regattas.